Data health dashboard

 USER TESTING

 Our Product team reviewed the set of designs with customers and presented the prototype to 5 companies to see if the data dashboard had addressed their needs.
-Since we were returning to the users we had spoke with previously we did not create a new scenario for users.
+Since we were returning to the users we had spoken with previously we did not create a new scenario for users but opted to gain better understanding using the following tasks.
+Interviews were led by a Project manager, 2 Engineers and a Product designer.

 TASKS